We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Therapies to repair or regenerate salivary glands may be available in the future to treat dry mouth, but a 2016 research review indicated that research and further advancements are still needed.

 Talk with your doctor or dentist if you notice ongoing signs of dry mouth.
+The Healthline FindCare tool can provide options in your area if you don’t already have a dentist.
 These include:

 - dry feeling in your mouth or throat